tomasoflaherty/FlowBias/README.md

 # FlowBias
-A work delivery model that is biased towards flow and throughput of priority things that ultimately provide value
+A work delivery model that is biased towards flow and throughput of prioritised things that ultimately provide value